John and Elizabeth Russell

 Ah Russell!
 Death in sleep hath closed thine eyes; but thy free soul, far hence above the skies, expatiates; thoughtful now of death no more; whose virtuous life hath taken care before for such an end: And having yielded breath, still lives a glorious conqueror over death.
 Who, and what man thou wast, thy race portend, thy virtuous life, and thy lamented end.
 Accept this verse I offer at thy stone; you was my sire in love, and I your son.

 John was the son of Francis, 2nd Earl of Bedford, but died before his father on 24 July 1584.
-His wife Elizabeth, born 1528, was the daughter of Sir Anthony Cook and widow of Sir Thomas Hoby of Bisham Abbey.
-She was a sister to Lady Burghley and died in 1609 and lies buried, with a monument, in Bisham church, Berkshire.
-By Sir Thomas she had two sons, Edward and Thomas (who married Margaret Hoby) and two daughters.
-She married John on 23 December 1574 and had two daughters, as well as son Francis.
+His wife Elizabeth, born 1528, was the daughter of Sir Anthony Cooke (died 1576), and widow of Sir Thomas Hoby (died 1566) of Bisham Abbey.
+She was an accomplished linguist and a sister to Lady Burghley.
+She was buried on 2nd June 1609 in Bisham church, Berkshire, where she has a magnificent monument.

 Elizabeth Russell